 - Image Quality - very impressive

 - Three User Profiles with customizable i menus for video and photography

 - Ease of Use and Nikon's Top Quality/Build

 - Remote control via BlueTooth and smartphone for hands-off shooting those long exposures

-Summary: I normally carry my D850 for shooting nature/landscape photography.
-Now, having used the Nikon Z7 on several outings I did not notice any difference or wished I had the D850 especially with the weight.
-Using the Nikon Z7 is a pleasure out in the field ran all day problem free even in the day-long drizzle.
+Summary: I used to carry my D850 for shooting nature/landscape photography but now after having used the Nikon Z7 on several outings I did not see any difference except the Z7 has superior customizable features at your fingertips and the Z7 is much more compact.
+Using the Nikon Z7 is a pleasure out in the field I shot all day problem-free even in the day-long drizzle.
 I carried two spare batteries to be safe, but never needed them and after 535 shots I still had 23% left.

 Taken with Nikon Z7 24-70 S f/4 lens